 Most Thai traditional outdoor games are played in groups with imagination and simple rules for relaxation and exercise.

 Duration of Camps

-Four time frames are on offer: 2 days, 3 days, 7 days or 10 days.
+Time frames on offer: 2 days, 3 days, 7 days or 10 days or by arrangement.

-Remarks: The above prices include accommodation and 3 Thai meals (breakfast, lunch and dinner), and don’t include the transportation cost for pickup and transfer to Chiang Mai Airport or city.
+Remarks: The above price includes accommodation and 3 Thai meals (breakfast, lunch and dinner).
+It doesn’t include activities, the transportation cost for pickup and transfer to Chiang Mai Airport or city.

 Information and Contact